rollmug/directus-mysql-template/README.md

 **Safari:**

-1. Enable the developer menu by opening up Settings, Advanced, check "Show Develop bar in menu"
+1. Enable the developer menu by opening up Settings > Advanced, then check "Show Develop bar in menu"
 2. Click the Develop menu and check "Disable Cross-Origin Restrictions"

 **Chrome**